edalholt/TDT4225/task3.md

 (Add pictures and results, describe briefly)

 Question 1:
 <img width="371" alt="query1" src="https://github.com/edalholt/TDT4225/assets/41023500/9cde9df2-02e9-4d92-9475-c9f9d510ac58">

 Used COUNT(*) for counting rows in each table.

 Question 2:
-In this query we created a CTE out of the activity data joined with TrackPoints.
+In this query, we created a CTE out of the activity data joined with TrackPoints.
-We then selected trackpoints from this table and used the AVG, MIN and MAX functions provided by the SQL-language to answer the query.
+We then selected trackpoints from this table and used the AVG, MIN, and MAX functions provided by the SQL language to answer the query.
 ![image](https://github.com/edalholt/TDT4225/assets/69513661/fd54df29-5208-47b5-86b8-4188883e5cde)